sky-0318/T2V-CompBench/README.md

 ## Detection-based Evaluation (3D spatial relationships)
-We use Depth Anything + GroundingDINO + SAM to evaluate 3D spatial relationships ("in front of" & "behind").
+We use Depth Anything + GroundingSAM to evaluate 3D spatial relationships ("in front of" & "behind").
 #### 1: Install Requirements

 This Evaluation metric is based on the official repositories of Depth Anything and GroundingSAM.
 You can refer to [Depth Anything's GitHub repository](https://github.com/LiheYoung/Depth-Anything/tree/main) and [GroundingSAM's GitHub repository](https://github.com/IDEA-Research/GroundingDINO/tree/main) for specific environment dependencies and weights.